-- Review beneficiaries once a year, and your will or trust at least every 3–5 years.
+- Review beneficiaries once a year, and your will or trust at least every three to five years.

 Life happens, so it’s important to look at all your documents when you have a significant event (see ‘When to review your estate plan’).

-- Use this estate planning workbook (PDF) from Principal to outline your wishes and information family members will need.
+- Use this estate planning workbook (PDF) to outline your wishes and information family members will need.

-- Check/update your beneficiaries for life insurance, retirement plans, investment accounts.
+- Log in to your Principal account to check/update your beneficiaries for life insurance, retirement plans, and investment accounts.

 - Watch this webinar: Estate planning: Can you DIY?
-We’ll talk through steps to create your plan, including whether you may be able to DIY.
-Use passcode: Principal.
+We talk through steps to create your plan, including whether you may be able to DIY.